MSU-CSE491/CSE491/blogpost_submissions.md

 ## Drafts

-You will submit your blog post drafts, reviews, and final product into the .
+You will submit your blog post draft and final product into the CSE 491 github repository.
 For the drafts, here is the procedure you should go through:

-**Step 1**: Create new branch to put your blog post in.
+**Step 1**: Create new branch off of the `cse_491_fall_2023` repository to put your blog post in.
 Name the branch with your last name followed by "_blogpost".
-So my branch would be called "Ofria_blogpost".
+So my branch would be called "`Ofria_blogpost`".

 **Step 2**: In your new brach, create a sub-directory under "blogposts/" with your last name.
 For example, I would create one called `blogposts/Ofria/`.